 Make your homepage visitors believe in your brand through social proofing.
 Show them where you are present and that you have an audience across multiple platforms.

 “Your users would always want to get assured that the product or service they use is trusted by others too.
 Community building has come a long way when it comes to building trust and credibility among the targeted audience.”

-Include social media platforms, review platforms, show your awards and achievements that add value to your user’s understanding of the product.
-Don’t sit back and show the world what amazing brand are your customers.
+Include social media platforms, review platforms, and show your awards and achievements that add value to your user’s understanding of the product.
+Don’t sit back and show the world what an amazing brand are your customers.